I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioregisterdeviceinterface.md

 <p> </p>

 ## -remarks
 <p><b>IoRegisterDeviceInterface</b> registers a device interface class, if it has not been previously registered, and creates a new instance of the interface class.
 A driver can call this routine several times for a given device to register several interface classes and create instances of the classes.
-A function or filter driver typically registers device interfaces in its <a href="https://msdn.microsoft.com/library/windows/hardware/ff540521">AddDevice</a> routine.
+A function or filter driver typically registers device interfaces in its <a href="kernel.adddevice">AddDevice</a> routine.
 For example, a fault-tolerant volume driver might register an instance of a fault-tolerant-volume interface and an instance of a volume interface for a particular volume.</p>

 <p>If the device interface class has not been registered previously, the I/O manager creates a registry key for it, along with instance-specific persistent storage under the key.
-Drivers can access this persistent storage using <a href="https://msdn.microsoft.com/library/windows/hardware/ff549433">IoOpenDeviceInterfaceRegistryKey</a>.</p>

-<p>A driver registers an interface instance once and then calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff549700">IoSetDeviceInterfaceState</a> to enable and disable the interface.</p>

-<p>Registered interfaces persist across operating system reboots.
-If the specified interface is already registered, the I/O manager passes its name in <i>SymbolicLinkName </i>and returns the informational success status STATUS_OBJECT_NAME_EXISTS.</p>

-<p>Most drivers use a <b>NULL</b> reference string for a device interface instance.
-If a driver uses a non-<b>NULL</b> reference string, it must do additional work, including possibly managing its own namespace and security.
-A filter driver that exposes a device interface must use a <b>NULL</b> <i>ReferenceString</i> to avoid conflicts with other drivers in the device stack.</p>

-<p>Callers of this routine are not required to remove the registration for a device interface when it is no longer needed.
-Device interface registrations can be removed from user mode, if necessary.</p>

-<p>Callers of <b>IoRegisterDeviceInterface</b> must be running at IRQL = PASSIVE_LEVEL in the context of a system thread.</p>

-<p><b>IoRegisterDeviceInterface</b> registers a device interface class, if it has not been previously registered, and creates a new instance of the interface class.
-A driver can call this routine several times for a given device to register several interface classes and create instances of the classes.
-A function or filter driver typically registers device interfaces in its <a href="https://msdn.microsoft.com/library/windows/hardware/ff540521">AddDevice</a> routine.
-For example, a fault-tolerant volume driver might register an instance of a fault-tolerant-volume interface and an instance of a volume interface for a particular volume.</p>

-<p>If the device interface class has not been registered previously, the I/O manager creates a registry key for it, along with instance-specific persistent storage under the key.
-Drivers can access this persistent storage using <a href="https://msdn.microsoft.com/library/windows/hardware/ff549433">IoOpenDeviceInterfaceRegistryKey</a>.</p>
+Drivers can access this persistent storage using <a href="..\wdm\nf-wdm-ioopendeviceinterfaceregistrykey.md">IoOpenDeviceInterfaceRegistryKey</a>.</p>

-<p>A driver registers an interface instance once and then calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff549700">IoSetDeviceInterfaceState</a> to enable and disable the interface.</p>
+<p>A driver registers an interface instance once and then calls <a href="..\wdm\nf-wdm-iosetdeviceinterfacestate.md">IoSetDeviceInterfaceState</a> to enable and disable the interface.</p>

 <p>Registered interfaces persist across operating system reboots.
 If the specified interface is already registered, the I/O manager passes its name in <i>SymbolicLinkName </i>and returns the informational success status STATUS_OBJECT_NAME_EXISTS.</p>